vb-linux/pages/index.md

 # **vb-linux/GNU**

-I am starting community project and hoped that will survive.
+I am starting community project and hoped that will survive after me.

 # Goal